-It’s still early in 2020, but we’re well into the eligibility period for the 2021 Grammy Awards, so why not begin discussing who the leading contenders might be?
-Here’s our early 2021 Grammy Awards predictions, featuring the Dixie Chicks, Harry Styles, Fiona Apple, Selena Gomez, Adele, and many more.
+It’s well into fall 2020, and the eligibility period for the 2021 Grammy Awards has closed.
+So why not begin discussing who the leading contenders might be?
+Here’s our early 2021 Grammy Awards predictions, featuring the Chicks, Taylor Swift, Harry Styles, Fiona Apple, Selena Gomez, and many more.

 2021 Grammy Awards: Eligibility Period